RogerTangos/iOS-DataHub-Example/README.md

-A Sample iOS application for connecting to datahub.
+A DataHub application for GetFit

-github.com/abhardwaj/datahub